 Definition – Contextual and aesthetic impact – Place

-- Improvement of existing contextual conditions responding to the natural and built environment.
+- Improvement of existing contextual socio-spatial conditions.

-- Interdependencies of landscape, infrastructure, urban fabric and architecture.
+- Interdependencies of landscape, infrastructure, urban fabric, and architecture.

-- Working with the given building stock through sensitive restoration, re-use or re-modeling of the built environment.
+- Working with the given building stock through sensitive restoration, reuse, or remodeling of the built environment.